natrontech/kubelab-workshops/kubernetes-basics/07_deploy_and_scale2/04_add_sidecar/docs.md

-# Add Init Container to existing Pod
+# Add Sidecar Container to existing Pod

 **Task:** In the `counting-service` namepsace is already a pod `counter` with a main container and a sidecar.
 Inspect the pod and find out what the sidecar does.
 Then add another sidecar to the pod with the following specs: